-Snowy's trailhead is located on route 30 between the towns of Speculator and Indian Lake.
-I was coming from the south, so it was about seventeen miles north of Speculator, which is the town to the south.
+Snowy's trailhead is located on Route 30 between the towns of Speculator and Indian Lake.
+I was coming from the south, so it was about 17 miles north of Speculator.
 From what I read, it's about seven miles from the town of Indian Lake, which is to the north.

 The parking area for the hike is on the right side (east) of the road as I was traveling north.
 The trail begins directly across the street from the parking area and resembles a little creek that comes through the trees.
 That's definitely not the last creek bed you will see on this hike.

-When I arrived at around 9:15am in the morning on this Saturday, there were only about five other cars in the lot and there were still plenty of spots.
+When I arrived at around 9:15am on this Saturday morning, there were only about five other cars in the lot and still plenty of spots.
 It appeared as if you could park to the outside and inside of the lot and be fine (see below).

-The trail did start right across the street and not further up the road where there was a big sign.
+The trail started right across the street (not further up the road where there was a big sign).
 Right after you enter the woods, the path goes up and to the right where the sign-in register is located.

 I had read about the trail being pretty tame to start and the reports were accurate.
 After a little climb at start, the trail is lightly rolling with some very easy up and down moments for the first part of the hike.

 It's a pretty tight trail, meaning that it's not very wide compared to some others I had been on.
-The branches were very scratchy though, so you won't get torn up like you might on a hike to, say, Iroquois or Santanoni Mountains with very bristly brush hugging the sides.
+The branches were very scratchy, but you won't get torn up like you might on a hike to, say, Iroquois or Santanoni Mountains, which has bristly brush hugging the sides.

 At 9:49am, I came to the first of many of the stream crossings, but one of the three big ones.
 With the rain from the previous day, the water level was up and there was one step right in the middle that seemed a bit sketchy.

 A side trail went off to the left, so I wandered up to make sure a crossing was necessary, and did notice a rock cairn pointing across the stream when I returned.
-The duo who were coming on trail when I started out caught up to me and forded the stream with him walking right in and her managing the sketchy step with barely getting wet.
+The duo who were coming on trail when I started out caught up to me and forded the stream, with one walking right in and the other managing the sketchy step and only barely getting wet.
 I followed in her steps and was relatively dry still after making the crossing.